tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-2-no_better-STILL_TOO_BROAD_AND_UNFOCUSED.md

 This is where the original idea becomes intractable.

+#### Abstractions in Religion

+One might say that gods are the ultimate abstractions.

+This could make a nice **short** article with a broad appeal!  **Keep it short though!**

+It sucks that differences of specifics - "particular forms" - are the source of so much violence!

 #### Abstractions in Math and Science

 Thoughts on this topic are now in the file: